China launches first equity options, investors bet stock prices to rise

-The options are based on the exchange-trade fund (ETF) that tracks the SSE50 index, composed of the 50 most heavily weighted stocks on the bourse.
-(For a FACTBOX on the product, please click )
+The options <0#510050*.SS> are based on the exchange-trade fund (ETF) that tracks the SSE50 index, composed of the 50 most heavily weighted stocks on the bourse.

-Regulators are essentially guiding investors into blue chips, which most retail investors have avoided in favour of smaller firms, whose valuations have been pushed up.
+Regulators are essentially guiding investors into blue chips, which most retail investors have avoided in favor of smaller firms, whose valuations have been pushed up.

 Components in the SSE50 index have average price-to-earnings ratio of 10 times, compared with 17 times for the broader market.